Basic Concept of HashMap

 }

-The Map interface itself only defines a series of operations for key-value mapping.
-Data structures like HashMap
+The Map interface defines a series of key-value operations, while data structures like HashMap

-implement these operations based on their own characteristics.
-Other data structures like TreeMap
+implement these operations based on their characteristics.
+Other data structures, like TreeMap

 and LinkedHashMap

-In other words, you can say that the get
+In other words, you can say that the complexity of get

 , put